 Intertidal and subtidal (estuarine and marine) ecology

-Estuarine and marine wetlands are a subset of estuarine and marine ecosystems and only extend to six metres below the lowest astronomical tide.
-The sixth metre depth contour is unsurveyed for most of the Queensland coast and the extent of freshwater influence is variable over time, making the extent of estuarine and marine wetland boundaries difficult to determine.
+Estuarine and marine wetlands are a subset of estuarine and marine ecosystems which only extend to six metres below the lowest astronomical tide.
+The six metre depth contour is unsurveyed for most of the Queensland coast and the extent of freshwater influence is variable over time, making the extent of estuarine and marine wetland boundaries difficult to determine.

 About intertidal and subtidal ecosystems